formbricks/formbricks/README.md

 ```

 Create a `.env` file based on `.env.example` and change all fields according to your setup.
-You need to configure the SMTP settings for the signup process with verification emails to work.
+You need to uncomment the right line for the `DATABASE_URL` for the database connection to work.
+Also you need to configure the SMTP settings for the signup process with verification emails to work.
 If you don't have a mail server for sending email, you need to disable email verification (`EMAIL_VERIFICATION_DISABLED=1`) and password reset (`PASSWORD_RESET_DISABLED=1`).

 Copy the `.env.example` file to `.env` and edit it with an editor of your choice.